jason-sirius/entropy-demo/README.md

 - **`device_ratchet.py`**
   Builds on `device.py`.
 After the first successful ticket, it initialises a root key and a chain key.
 Each call derives a new working key and advances the chain with HMAC.
 If a newer ticket is present, it mixes the fresh Kyber secret into the chain for post-compromise recovery.

+- **`device_loop_ratchet.py`**
+  A full **offline-capable ratchet loop**.
+It bootstraps from a server ticket once, then advances the ratchet state every 60 seconds even if the server is unreachable.
+When a fresh ticket is received later, it mixes the new Kyber shared secret into the chain for post-compromise recovery.
+This ensures keys continue rotating every minute regardless of server connectivity.

 ---

 ## How it works